-Each year, it is exciting to see so many young and talented health professionals embarking on an international career as a researcher, executive or advisor in the health sciences.
-Health matters, for patients and populations.
-At NIHES, we are proud to help you realize your high ambitions and look forward to welcoming you this summer.”
+“It is exciting to see so many young and talented health professionals embarking on an international career as a researcher, executive or advisor in the health sciences.
+Health matters, for patients, people and populations.
+We are proud to help these talents realize their high ambitions”

 Wageningen University graduate Josine Kuiper holds a master’s degree in Nutritional and Public Health Epidemiology.
 She is a researcher at the PHARMO Institute for Drug Outcomes Research, Utrecht, the Netherlands.